Animal Test Review

 - It uses proprietary blends

 While there are some positive things to say about Animal Test, we think it is overall really just an average supplement.
 At first the high potency makes it very intriguing, but as we dove further into the label, we didn’t really like what we found.
-We don’t recommend Animal Test and would encourage you to browse amongst what we believe to be the Top 10 Testosterone Boosters.
+We do NOT recommend Animal Test and would encourage you to browse amongst what we believe to be the Best Testosterone Boosters of 2020.